Welcome to today's edition of the Rush 24-7 podcast.

 We'll get to it here in just a second.

-It's the Matt and Judy show.
+It's the Matt and Judy Show.

 Matt Cooper, Time Magazine, and Judith Miller of the New York Times.

-They have until next week to uh prove to a judge why they shouldn't go to jail or else turn over their notes.
+They have until next week to prove to a judge why they shouldn't go to jail or else turn over their notes that a prosecutor wants.

-Uh, Time Incorporated said today, Norman Perlstein, their executive editor, said that they will comply with a court order to deliver the notes of a reporter threatened with jail in the probe of the leak of a CIA officer's name.
+Time Incorporated said today, Norman Perlstein, their executive editor, said that they will comply with a court order to deliver the notes of a reporter threatened with jail in the probe of the leak of a CIA officer's name.

 His name is Matt Cooper.

-But this is the case over the uh the probe of the leak of Valerie Playham's name, CIA agent, the New York Times said it was deeply disappointed in Time magazine's move, uh, which came just a few days after the U.S. Supreme Court rejected the journalist's appeal.
+The New York Times said it was deeply disappointed in Time Magazine's move, which came just a few days after the U.S. Supreme Court rejected the journalist's appeal.

-The U.S. District Judge here, Thomas Hogan, is threatening to jail Matt Cooper, Times White House correspondent, and uh Judith Miller, co respondent of the uh New York Times, I've always wanted to pronounce that word that way, uh, for contempt for refusing to disclose their sources.
+The U.S. District Judge here, Thomas Hogan, is threatening to jail Matt Cooper, Times White House correspondent, and Judith Miller, correspondent of the New York Times.

 It also said that despite those concerns, it'll turn over the records with a special counsel investigating the leak.

-Said Perlstein, the same constitution that protects the freedom of the press, requires obedience to final decisions of the courts and respect for their rulings and judgments.
+Said Perlstein, the same constitution that protects the freedom of the press requires obedience to final decisions of the courts and respect for their rulings and judgments.

-strongly disagrees with the courts, provides no immunity.
+The Time Inc. strongly disagrees with the courts, provides no immunity.

-The First Amendment hasn't meant a whole lot lately.
+It is, as I said yesterday, the First Amendment hasn't meant a whole lot lately.

-Campaign finance reform came along and limited the free speech of citizens, and the media was all for that.
+Campaign Finance Reform came along and limited the free speech of citizens, and the media was all for that.

 Now it's being turned on them.